junyang10734/leetcode-python/README.md

 * 1629 Slowest Key &bigstar;
 * 1636 Sort Array by Increasing Frequency &bigstar;
 * 1752 Check if Array Is Sorted and Rotated &bigstar;
+* 1822 Sign of the Product of an Array &bigstar;
 * 15 3Sum &bigstar;&bigstar;
 * 16 3Sum Closest &bigstar;&bigstar;
 * 18 4Sum &bigstar;&bigstar;